 This is NOT to say that no blockchain based system should attempt to tackle any real-world use-case.
 But, we should acknowledge that there is a high chance to create a system with a single-point-of-failure here.

-Very often, such systems combine a blockchain and its science-based trust with a human-based authority that conveys the existence of real-world information to and from the blockchain, and this human-based authority is exactly the single point of failure3.
+Very often, such systems combine a blockchain and its Science-based Trust with a human-based authority that conveys the existence of real-world information to and from the blockchain, and this human-based authority is exactly the single point of failure.
 This design might suffer from the weakest link issue:

 The strength of any chain is only as strong as its weakest link.